Why are postdoctoral fellowships (PDFs) only available through the Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs)?

-As an early career researcher, your learning stands to be enhanced by the expertise and contacts of an academic mentor who can guide you in achieving the goals and activities of your fellowship.
+As an early career researcher, your learning stands to be enhanced by the expertise and contacts of an academic mentor who can guide you in achieving the goals and activities of your fellowship although it will be important for you to demonstrate how you are actively managing your own career development in your application.
 You are required to have one to two hours’ contact time with your mentor every week, where they can advise on the progress of the fellowship.

 Does my mentor need to be from the same RO and pathway as me?